sanghoon-kang/house_visiting-C/README.md

 Modified from Gera et al. (2019)'s task.

 Some required files, including the movie file for the filler task, are too large for github.
-Please contact me at young950814@snu.ac.kr to acquire additional files.
+Please contact me at sanghoon.kang@yale.edu to acquire additional files.

 Running 'task_pupil.py' requires the iMotions software with appropriate eye-tracking device.
 When not using pupillometry, refer to 'task_nopupil.py'.